soda-inria/carte/README.md

 **Downloading data**

-- Fasttext
-- Ken Embeddings

 ## Getting started

 **Running CARTE for singletables**

 **Running CARTE for multitables**
-We recommend

-Running CARTE for multitables with number of sources under 2 is not rec

 ## Reproducing results of CARTE paper

-Under ... it contains the parameters from random search of 100 iterations.
-To

 ## Our paper